rohit-mapakshi97/Dependency-Parser/README.md

-This repo contains code on how to use OpenNLP, and Maltparser for dependency Parsing which are open source The actual implementation mentioned in the Project Report is proprietary
+This repo contains code on how to use OpenNLP, and Maltparser for dependency Parsing which are open source The actual implementation mentioned in the Project Report is a part of my Co-op with Zoho Corporation and is proprietary

 ### Dependencies
 1. OpenNLP